Tezu: Transport

 The recently constructed airport at Tezu will be the first civilian airport of Arunachal Pradesh.
 On Sep 22, 2017 the first successful test flight was conducted.
 Other nearest airports are at Mohanbari (154 km) and Guwahati (Lokpriya Gopinath Bordoloi International Airport).
 Tezu is linked with the adjacent state Assam by road.
 Arunachal Pradesh State Transport Services (APSTS) and other privately owned vehicles provide seamless connectivity to Assam.
 Most of the vehicles provide connectivity to Tinsukia, Assam.
 The nearest railway station is at Tinsukia (NTSK) which is linked to major parts of country like Guwahati, Delhi, Kolkata, Bangalore, etc.

-227 km Murkongselek-Pasighat-Tezu-Rupai line is being undertake as a strategic project.
-As part of this project, a proposal to connect Tezu through broadgauge line from Murkongselek via Pasighat and extending up to Parshuram Kund was made.
+227 km Murkongselek-Pasighat-Tezu-Rupai line is being undertaken as a strategic project.
+As part of this project, a proposal to connect Tezu through broad-gauge line from Murkongselek via Pasighat and extending up to Parshuram Kund was made.
 A preliminary engineering-traffic survey for this track has been completed, and land is being acquired as of 2020.

 The newly constructed Lohit Bridge (2.9 KM) over the Lohit River at Alobarighat has also eased the connectivity of Tezu and other nearby towns with Assam.
 This bridge has helped Tezu in getting directly connected to Guwahati through bus service.